The Baobab Learning Center (BLC) began in 2016 as a 501(c)(3) charity in the USA, with programs in

 Mali, Africa.
 Our programs for the empowerment of children, women, young adults, and communities are supported by generous donations from people like you.

 Children in rural areas of Mali often have little access to education.
 BLC houses 30 children and provides

 meals, clothing, and tutoring to 35 others to ensure their success in school and to prepare them to

 contribute to their communities as good citizens, and good stewards of the land and water around them.

 BLC has two shea butter processing facilities where over 100 women learned to process nuts they gather

 into shea butter to sell in a co-op.
 We teach women in the village skills that include cooking, childcare,

 Empowering Young Adults

-After the Malian army repelled terrorist attacks near our center, vulnerable young adults were invited to hear presentations by educators, health practitioners, and more.
-The youth then chose one of eight program areas to receive vocational training and internships.
-Without jobs, young adults are subject to predatory recruitment by ISIS terrorists.
+After the Malian army repelled terrorist attacks near our center, we invited vulnerable young adults to hear presentations by educators, health practitioners, and security officials.
+The youth then chose a program area for vocational training and internships.
+Without jobs, young adults risk recruitment by terrorists.

 Thank you for your Donations